 In Matthew, the word that the centurion used for his sick servant was pais.
 This word could mean “son” or “boy,” “servant” or “slave,” or “junior/younger male partner.”

 Luke is more specific in his description of the sick man; he calls the man the centurion’s entimos doulos.
 The word doulos generically means “slave.”
 It could not mean son or boy.
-Entimos means “honored,” so the combination would produce the contradiction of “honored slave,” meaningless unless it applied to a “junior or younger male partner.”
+Entimos means “honored,” so the combination would produce a contradictory phrase, “honored slave,” meaningless unless it applied to a “junior or younger male partner.”
 Thus the meaning of pais in Matthew is limited to the partner in a same-sex relationship (reputedly, the shield bearers for Roman soldiers were their lovers).
-In the only example in the Bible where anyone asked for healing for a slave, Jesus was not only healing for a conquering overlord, he was healing his male partner.
+In the only example in the Bible where anyone asked for healing for a slave, Jesus was not only healing a conquering overlord, he was also healing his male partner.

 One of the most destructive results of the religious, political distortions, and misinformation about GLBTQQA people has been our self-destructive behavior.
 That behavior includes a steady rate of suicide among GLBTQQA people who have believed the lies forced upon them by their own families, churches, politicians, friends, and other sources of dedicated ignorance.
 No simple, easy remedy exists to the dilemmas faced by GLBTQQA people in our society.

 For every web site and book that tells the truth about GLBTQQA life and issues, hundreds of anti-gay homophobic religion-based sources of misinformation flood the Internet, bookstores, media, and public institutions.
 We need each other.
 We need clear convincing presentations of the facts.
 We need allies in every level of society who can stand with us, stand in our shoes, understand us, accept us, and affirm our human value and human rights.